 The SixC is really comfortable when you’re smashing over rocks or a maze of roots, but the problem we had is getting it through gaps – on some of our test trails there just isn’t room between the trees – you’re going to have to do either a manual/bar turn or shuffle through.
 Cutting it down is likely what most will do, but we’ve been running it full width because it is so comfortable.
 There’s still plenty of precision, but the vertical compliance is almost as good as the OneUp handlebar.

 Beautiful and comfortable

 Weight: 224g | Width: 800mm | Rise: 20mm | Dimensions: 7° back, 5° up | Rating: 9/10

 This is the newer addition to the Hope handlebar range, an oversize 35mm carbon bar.
-It bears the same sweep angles as the 31.8mm version, and also the single rise option (20mm) but Hope have been generous enough to extend its width to the full 800mm modern standard
+It bears the same sweep angles as the 31.8mm version, and also the single rise option (20mm) but Hope has been generous enough to extend its width to the full 800mm modern standard.

 Full-on classic riser